matt793/Python-Native-Enviroment-Commands/README.md

 # Python Native Enviroment Commands
-Python Native Enviroment Commands - Making and controling enviroments.
+Python Native Enviroment Commands - Making and controling enviroments in python.

 ## List the pip packages of your global set, or an enviroment set:
     `pip3 list`